BigMurph619/RoadMon/readme.md

 The not-so E for everyone story:

 The fam is going on a Roadtrip!
 Can we keep everyone alive?
 Or at least whoever is driving!?
+Will we get to pick up Timmy from College?
 Will Mom lose all our money?
 Should we pick up the HitchHiker?
 Let’s make some badass memories!

 ---